+We are the Oregon Pilots Association.
+Our goal is to promote aviation in the State of Oregon and to provide information to pilots and anyone interested in general aviation.
+We encourage all pilots and aviation enthusiasts to join our organization, whether you currently fly, own your own aircraft, or just like to talk aviation!
 Browse our site, check out some of our links, but most of all - join one of chapters in your area for one of our monthy meetings.
 If you don't wish to join a chapter, we encourage you to join as a "Member At Large", where you still gain all the benefits OPA has to offer.

-President's Update - December 2013
+President's Update - July 2014

 Objectives and Mission of the Oregon Pilots Association